SjoerdV/ConvertOneNote2MarkDown/docs/README.md

    * markdown_strict (original unextended Markdown)
 * See more details on these options here: https://pandoc.org/MANUAL.html#options
 * Remove double spaces and "\" escape symbol that are created when converting with Pandoc
-* Allow to choose between converting from existing docx (90% faster) and creating new ones - useful if just want to test differences in the various processing options without generating new docx each time
 * Improved file headers, with title now as a # heading, standardized DateTime format, and horizontal line to separate from rest of document

 ## Known Issues